hpoleselo/octoROS/README.md

 [INFO] [1553712847.928079]: Started retrieving data from 3D Printer.
 Hear to the topic if you want to see the streamed data.
 ```

-Go to another terminal and:
+Go to another terminal and

 ``` $ rostopic echo /printer3d ```

 The output should be like this: